arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 Titanfall 2 does this kind of thing a lot better.

 ## In Progress
+  - Deus Ex: Mankind Divided
   - Fallout 4
   - Watch Dogs 2
   - Dying Light
   - GTA 5
   - Witcher 3
   - This War of Mine
-  - Might No. 9
+  - Mighty No. 9

 ## Wishlist
   - Avengers
   - Cyberpunk 2099
-  - Deus Ex
   - Assassin's Creed Odyssey

 ## Abandoned